dynamicguy/mw-docs/docs/dashboard/customers.md

 >
 > **Localized addresses**
 >
-> When creating addresses in different countries, MajorityWorld uses Google’s address internationalization database to automatically validate addresses (in both local language/alphabet and their Latinized version: “北京” vs. “Beijing”).
+> When creating addresses in different countries, DrikGallery uses Google’s address internationalization database to automatically validate addresses (in both local language/alphabet and their Latinized version: “北京” vs. “Beijing”).
 >
-> MajorityWorld can also provide front-end code with information on:
+> DrikGallery can also provide front-end code with information on:
 >
 > - Which fields should be visible
 > - How the fields should be arranged